alexmuab/unity-mesh-triangulator/README.md

 ## Running the tests

-The example project has different objects which call the static MeshTriangulator script.
+The example project has different objects which use the static MeshTriangulator class.
-If you want to test it with any other objects with meshes just try to call the Triangulate() function and give it the object transform
+If you want to test it with any other objects just try to call the Triangulate() function and give it the object transform

 ```
 MeshTriangulator.Triangulate(transform)